TIY-Durham/2015-FALL-FEE/10--For-A-Few-Dollars-More/README.md

 ### Laying the Blueprints

+Just when you thought that last night's assignment was too much, here comes BEAST MODE again!
+Someone's trash is someone else's treasure, and yesterday's HARD is today's NORMAL.

 #### Nested Accordions

-If you didn't complete last night's Beast Mode, it's time to do that.
+First step: CSS.
+If you still have holes from yesterday's assignment, fill them in.
+Next: BEAST MODE.
 If you've forgotten, here's a refresher.
 Those arrows to the left of the title?
 Strange magic.
+They're not "standard" bullets, are they?
+You'll need to learn about [the `::before` pseudo-element](https://developer.mozilla.org/en-US/docs/Web/CSS/%3A%3Abefore) and [pick a nice arrow character](http://www.amp-what.com/unicode/search/arrow) to use (hint: use the CSS value).

-How can you replicate that weird twitching they do whenever your mouse gets close?
-You'll need to learn something about `:hover` states to make the colors change, and you'll need to discover the power of the `::before` pseudo-element to make the arrows work.
+Once you've got _anything_ besides a standard bullet, how can you replicate that weird twitching whenever your mouse gets close?
+You'll need to use your new Chrome Dev Tools powers and learn something about `:hover` states to make the colors and the arrow change.

-##### Beast Mode
+##### BEAST MODE

+If BEAST MODE got upgraded to Normal Mode, what happened to NIGHTMARE MODE?
+You got it...

-Did you notice how the layout and text changes _ever so slightly_ when the browser window gets smaller?
+> Did you notice how the layout and text changes _ever so slightly_ when the browser window gets smaller?
 It's as if the layout is _responding_ to the size of the window...
 How can you make the page responsive like it is in the demo?
 If you're still eager for more, start your research on **Responsive Web Design** concepts and start documenting the point(s) at which the layout appears to change and what changes.
 Do this in an extended comment in your `styles.css` file.

-#### Responsive Multicolumn Form
+#### Multi-Column Form

 Like last night's Beast mode, tonight you'll be building out Responsive Multicolumn Form.